nihaomiao/MICCAI20_SiamParseNet/README.md

   organization={Springer}
 }
 ```
-For any problems with the code, please feel free to contact me: homerhm.ni@gmail.com
+For any problems with the code, please feel free to open an issue or contact me: homerhm.ni@gmail.com

 Acknowledgement
 ----